USS Nemasket: World War II

 Shakedown commenced 3 July in the Chesapeake Bay, after which Nemasket steamed to Aruba, Netherlands West Indies, to load gasoline.
 She departed Aruba 31 July for Pearl Harbor via the Panama Canal and San Diego, California.
 Arriving Pearl Harbor 24 August she commenced transporting petroleum products to numerous Pacific islands.
 Reaching Ulithi 12 November, she commenced fueling operations - receiving fuel from merchant tankers and Navy oilers, and then delivering it to various combatants, auxiliaries, and island bases.

-Nemasket carried aviation gasoline to Anguar and Peleliu in the Palau Islands from 12 December 1944 until 18 January 1945.
+Nemasket carried aviation gasoline to Angaur and Peleliu in the Palau Islands from 12 December 1944 until 18 January 1945.
 She then steamed to Eniwetok to fuel the invasion fleet preparing for the Iwo Jima assault.
 Arriving off Iwo Jima 20 February, she fueled over two hundred ships in twenty days.
 The gasoline tanker then shifted to Saipan and Ulithi 9 March, and 4 April she steamed to Kerama Retto, where she spent three months amidst kamikaze attacks and interminable hours at general quarters.
 She splashed a "Val" 13 May, 100 yards off her port bow.

 At Leyte when hostilities ceased, Nemasket remained in continuous service with the Pacific Service Force.
 She shifted to Shanghai, China 6 September and remained on China service until May 1947, spending only the late summer and early fall of 1946 in the United States.
 In June 1947 she was assigned transportation and delivery duties throughout the Pacific islands as a unit of Service Division 51, Service Force, Pacific.